-SFP is also working with producer groups (local tilapia associations) and key feed distributers along with Chinese feed companies (e.g., Haid and Tongwei) to enhance tilapia farmers' both technical and institutional capacity to further adopt collaborative measures with zonal management approaches.
-Such initiatives include an orientation workshop in 2011 for selected producers in Hainan on the three major tilapia standards, mentioned above, used in the comparison audits.
+SFP is also working with producer groups (local tilapia associations) and key feed distributors along with Chinese feed companies (e.g., Haid and Tongwei) to enhance tilapia farmers' both technical and institutional capacity to further adopt collaborative measures with zonal management approaches.
+Such initiative included an orientation workshop in 2011 for selected producers in Hainan on the three major tilapia standards, mentioned above, used in the comparison audits.
 The workshop introduced the different standards available to tilapia producers in China, particularly raising the farmer’s awareness on environmental issues.
-More workshops to strengthen information accessibility and to disseminate Best Practices are under preparation with potential support from feed companies and processors.

 On September 4, 2012, SFP successfully organized its first Aquaculture Policy Roundtable (APR) in Hainan to engage key tilapia processors, farmers, and feed and seed producers in Hainan Province, the largest tilapia production region in China, into an AIP.
 This roundtable provided face-to-face communication between tilapia producers in China and buyers from North America, and established a roadmap for SFP’s Chinese Tilapia AIP to pilot its zonal management approach in Hainan.

 The roundtable achieved agreement among participants to establish a Hainan Tilapia Sustainability Alliance, at which zonal management on disease control, water resource allocation and pollution elimination, biodiversity impacts, and food safety regulation will be introduced to the supply chain.
-A regional profile of tilapia will be established and updated in FishSource and Metrics systems to guide buyers and retailers for sustainable sourcing of tilapia.
+A regional profile of tilapia was planned to be established and updated in FishSource and Metrics systems to guide buyers and retailers for sustainable sourcing of tilapia.

-Field research projects to assess the impact of tilapia farming on the external environment and its associated risks on disease outbreaks.
-The second phase started March 2013 with identifying three farming zones within Hainan Island and assessing the impacts of existing farming practices and management on aquatic environment around nine typical farms including both small-to-medium and commercial scale farms.
+Field research projects to assess the impact of tilapia farming on the external environment and its associated risks on disease outbreaks continued in collaboration with a local university in 2013.
+The study identified three farming zones within Hainan Island and assessed the impacts of existing farming practices and management on aquatic environment around nine typical farms, including both small-to-medium- and commercial-scale farms.
 The study aims to evaluate cumulative environmental impacts and disease risks at the zonal level.

+On the state level, SFP has worked closely with the national industry association, China Aquatic Product Processing and Marketing Alliance (CAPPMA).
+SFP has been actively involved with CAPPMA and its members in discussing sustainable development of tilapia at forums and conferences, advising key Chinese policy makers to improve their regulations and standards.
 SFP assisted CAPPMA in organizing the 10th Chinese Tilapia Industry Forum, which was held in Dalian on November 6, 2013.
-At the forum, the zonal management approach and the multi-stakeholder dialogue under the Alliance was presented to a wider audience of domestic and international stakeholders.
+At the forum, the zonal management approach and the multi-stakeholder dialogue under the Hainan Tilapia Sustainability Alliance was presented to a wider audience of domestic and international stakeholders.